Last updated: September 30, 2021

 Pitch-friendly arguments aside, here’s my personal take on the matter.

 I’m a freelancer/consultant-person.
 A one-man band, if you will.
 Before that, I was an in-house marketer, often in a department-of-one.
 I use CRM with a marketing automation platform out of sheer necessity: I cannot afford to not have these two functions exist together.
 And I know you’re likely the same, or perhaps haven’t realized it just yet.

 But enough of me.
 Let’s figure out what CRM and marketing automation platforms might be the best fit for your business.

 CRM and Marketing Automation: The Pick-and-Mix Method

-There are, quite literally, thousands of different CRMs out there, let alone combinations of tools to sync marketing and sales data.
+There are, quite literally, thousands of different customer relationship management software out there, let alone combinations of tools to sync marketing processes and sales data.
 So, this list is by no means exhaustive.
 Instead, I’m going to take a look at some of the approaches I’ve had hands on experience with.

 There’s something for every pricepoint on this list.
 For sake of clarity, each solution is listed with price 💰 and functionality ✔️ scores on a 5-point scale.
 So, let’s jump in!

 1. HubSpot CRM + Outfunnel + Mailchimp